• Skip to primary navigation

 Close the lid then cook on manual high pressure for 10 minutes.
 Once it has finished cooking let the pressure release naturally for 10 minutes then release the remaining pressure via manual release.

-Shred the chicken, return to the stew and serve hot.
+Shred the chicken, return to the stew and ladle into bowls.

 How To Make Stovetop Chicken Stew